Context tree selection and linguistic rhythm retrieval from written texts: Description of the encoded samples

 Before encoding each one of the selected texts, they were submitted to a linguistically oriented cleaning procedure.
 Hyphenated compound words were rewritten as two separate words, except when one of the components is unstressed.
 Suspension points, question marks and exclamation points were replaced by periods.
 Dates and special symbols like ``\%'' were spelled out as words.
 All parentheses were removed.

-To use the smallest maximizer criterion we need to compute the number of degrees of freedom of each candidate context tree.
-To do this we must take into account the linguistic restrictions on the symbolic chain obtained after encoding.
-The restrictions are the following. \begin{enumerate}

-\item Due to Portuguese morphological constraints, a stressed syllable (encoded by 1 or 3) can be immediately followed by at most three unstressed syllables (encoded by 0) .
+To use the smallest maximizer criterion, we need to compute the number of degrees of freedom of each candidate context tree.
+To do this, we must take into account the linguistic restrictions on the symbolic chain obtained after encoding.
+The restrictions are the following: \begin{longlist}[(1)] \item[(1)] Due to Portuguese morphological constraints, a stressed syllable (encoded by 1 or 3) can be immediately followed by at most three unstressed syllables (encoded by 0).

-\item Since by definition any prosodic word must contain one and only one stressed syllable (encoded by 1 or 3), after a symbol 3 no symbol 1 is allowed, before a symbol 2 (non stressed syllable starting a prosodic word) appears.
+\item[(2)] Since by definition any phonological word must contain one and only one stressed syllable (encoded by 1 or 3), after a symbol 3 no symbol 1 is allowed, before a symbol 2 (nonstressed syllable starting a phonological word) appears.

-\item By the same reason, after a symbol 2 no symbols 2 or 3 are allowed before a symbol 1 appears.
+\item[(3)] By the same reason, after a symbol 2 no symbols 2 or 3 are allowed before a symbol 1 appears.

-\item As sentences are formed by the concatenation of prosodic words, the only symbols allowed after 4 (end of sentence) are the symbols 2 or 3 (beginning of prosodic word).
+\item[(4)] As sentences are formed by the concatenation of phonological words, the only symbols allowed after 4 (end of sentence) are the symbols 2 or 3 (beginning of phonological word). \end{longlist} \end{appendix}